yugabyte/yugabyte-db/docs/content/latest/develop/client-drivers/cassandra/cpp.md

 The tutorial assumes that you have:

-- installed Yugabyte DB, created a universe and are able to interact with it using the CQL shell.
+- installed YugaByte DB, created a universe and are able to interact with it using the CQL shell.
 If not, please follow these steps in the [quick start guide](../../../quick-start/test-cassandra).
 - have a 32-bit (x86) or 64-bit (x64) architecture machine.
 - have gcc 4.1.2+, Clang 3.4+ installed.